-- Taking and/or disseminating pictures, video, or audio recording of another person engaged in sexual activity without the consent of all involved in the activity. - 1 See 23 Pa.
-C.S.A. § 6102, et seq. and 18 Pa.
-C.S.A. § 2711. - 2 See 18 Pa.
-C.S.A. § 2709.1.
+- Live streaming, taking, and/or disseminating pictures, video, or audio recording of another person engaged in sexual activity without the consent of all involved in the activity. - (2) Exposing one's genitals in nonconsensual circumstances, including via online communications. - (3) Sexual voyeurism, such as watching another engage in sexual activity or undressing without consent.

-- (2) Exposing one's genitals in nonconsensual circumstances, including via online communications. - (3) Sexual voyeurism, such as watching another engage in sexual activity or undressing without consent. - (4) Disrobing another person without their consent. - (5) Knowingly transmitting sexually transmitted infections (STI) or sexually transmitted diseases (STD) without disclosing that one is infected with an STI or STD.
+(4) Disrobing another person without their consent.

+- (5) Knowingly transmitting sexually transmitted infections (STI) or sexually transmitted diseases (STD) without disclosing that one is infected with an STI or STD. - (6) Intentionally removing, damaging, or lying about use of a prophylactic or contraceptive device (e.g., condom, female condom, or other forms of birth control) when consent has only been given for protected sexual activity.